A Busy Travel Day

 Finishing Up Bratislava With Food

 The afternoon was time off for us to explore on our own.
-The non-stop pace of our first Overseas Adventure Tours (OAT) trip had tired us out and we needed to slow things down for the afternoon.
+The non-stop pace of our first Overseas Adventure Travel (OAT) trip had tired us out and we needed to slow things down for the afternoon.
 We wandered at our leisurely pace (really my slow pace) and looked for a spot for lunch.

 We stopped at a couple of restaurants that had been recommended.
 But finally found a great Italian place (Rio Grande).
 We had maybe the best meal of the trip to that point.
 We started with salad.
 The black ink risotto was outstanding.
 And we finally got a full plate of grilled vegetables.
 Veggies had been in very short supply during our trip through the Czech Republic.
 For desert we hunted down a gelato spot that had been recommended.
 It was a great way to finish our Italian meal.